rupertgermann/tower-defence/memory-bank/activeContext.md

 - Basic enemy AI with path following
 - Collision detection between projectiles and enemies
 - Economy system for resource management
+- Victory banner implementation with interactive return to menu

 ### In Progress
 - Game testing and balancing